Know About Family Reports

 - Do not coach your children about what to do and say during the interviews.
 There are age-appropriate resources available via the Family Court Website to assist in what to say to children and how to say it.
 Coaching will be patently obvious to an experienced Family Report Writer.

 Where time permits, it is important to prepare for your Family Report interviews.
-An experienced and expert Gold Coast Family Lawyer will be able to speak with you openly and honestly about their concerns for how you may present during the interviews and how to best combat any worrisome behaviour.
+An experienced and expert Gold Coast Family Lawyers will be able to speak with you openly and honestly about their concerns for how you may present during the interviews and how to best combat any worrisome behaviour.